jonluca/blog/_posts/2018-07-07-the-federalist-papers-author-identification-through-k-means-clustering.markdown

 Once the data has been converted into workable features, we can fit them onto a 2-cluster model.
 This is unsupervised - we are effectively just pouring in our (ideally) significant data and telling it that there are two distinct sets within it, and to try and extricate them.

 ## Feature Sets

+Feature sets are what we'll use as indicators - we need to transform our text into machine-workable data based on criteria we select.

 ### Lexical Similarity